Patient Experience

 Alnylam Patient Education Liaisons (PELs)

-Alnylam PELs have backgrounds in nursing and are experienced educating about acute hepatic porphyria.
+Alnylam PELs have backgrounds in nursing and are experienced in educating about acute hepatic porphyria.
 PELs are employees of Alnylam Pharmaceuticals and do not provide medical advice.
 All diagnosis and treatment decisions should be made by the treating physician and their patients.

 Materials to help your patients along the way